Chart Color Schemes

 Manifold Heights has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified two projects that could impact the area.
-These include Northern and Western Geelong Growth Areas, Barwon Health North, Geelong Ring Road - Stage 4C (Heales Road to Anglesea Road), and Marshall Street Social Housing Renewal.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified two projects expected to influence the region: Northern and Western Geelong Growth Areas, Barwon Health North, Geelong Ring Road - Stage 4C (Heales Road to Anglesea Road), Marshall Street Social Housing Renewal.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.